hiibolt/KnowledgeBase/pages/Skyscraper Lab Report.md

 		  However, we need the area in meters:
 		  $$202500ft^2*(\frac{12in}{1ft})^2*(\frac{2.54cm}{1in})^2*(\frac{1m}{100cm})^2=19000m^2$$
 		- ### 2.
 Use Figure 1 to estimate how much of the space that you calculated is actually usable.
-(Hint: not onlydo you have to consider the space used up by the white space, but also the amount of room used forstorage, conference rooms, walkways, and so on.
-It may behoove you find the area of the boxes andthen consider the number of boxes being taken up by the aforementioned areas).
+		  I estimate roughly
 		- ### 3.
 Use Figure 2 to estimate the amount of floors in each section of the building and calculate the totalavailable surface area in the building.
 (Hint: notice that each section, as the height increases, becomesthinner, which means more ”unusable space”.)
 		- ### 4.
 Estimate the size of a cubicle that a person would need to work comfortably and efficiently.
 		- ### 5.
 Using your estimation from Step 4, calculate the total number of workers in the Willis Tower.